Wrongful Death and Fatal Injuries

 Losing a loved one because of a work-related injury is devastating.
 Not only are you grieving your loss, but you may also be facing an uncertain future due to funeral costs and lost paychecks.

-At Fields Law, we understand that this can be a difficult time for families who are trying to put the pieces back together after an on-the-job accident.
-For that reason, if someone you love died on the job site due to a fatal injury, call our Minnesota wrongful death lawyers to determine what potential claims may be available and how we may be able to help during this difficult time.
+At Fields Law, we understand that this can be a difficult time for families who are trying to put the pieces back together after a tragic accident.
+If someone you love died on the job site due to a fatal injury, call our Minnesota wrongful death lawyers to determine what potential claims may be available and how we can help you and your family during this difficult time.

 Helping Your Family Heal

 The loss of a loved one is an emotional time for any family.
 But when his or her death was caused by someone else’s negligence, it can feel even more devastating.
 At Fields Law, it’s our job to build a strong claim on your behalf, so you can focus on healing.

 Losing a loved one doesn’t just put emotional stress on your family, it can also put a strain on your finances.
 You may be able to receive benefits through a variety of programs, such as:

 - Social Security Disability

 If you lost a spouse who qualified for Social Security Disability, you may be able to receive some or all of his or her benefits.